ColorsWind/WSL-Port-Forwarding/README.md

    pip install wsl_port_forwarding
    ```

-   Once it was installed, just run: `port_forwarding`.
+   Once it is installed, just run: `port_forwarding`.
 If everything is OK, something like this will be displayed in console.

    ![example](README.assets/example.png)